Bibliometrics

 - Number of self-citations

-- Number of articles not cited
+- Number of articles that have not been cited

 - H-index